 - Preheat oven to 350 degrees.

-- Grind crackers and pretzels in a blender and place in a large bowl.
+- Grind crackers and pretzels in a blender or food processor and place in a large bowl.

 - Add parmesan cheese, dried basil and melted butter.